jacksleight/blade-snip/README.md

 # Blade Snip

-Blade Snip allows you to extract and reuse parts of a blade template within a single file.
-Snips are basically inline partials:
+Blade Snip allows you to use parts of a blade template multiple times.
+It's partials, but inline:

 ```blade
 <div class="products">